Skip to main content

 'https://<igls-IP>/sera/v1/securityevents-useractivity?userinitiating=DOMAIN%5Cuser&cluster=cluster-name'

-When called, this endpoint starts an Easy Auditor job that:
+This endpoint starts an Easy Auditor job that:

-• Captures the following event types:
+• Captures these event types:

 • FILE_DELETE, FILE_RENAME, FILE_SET_ACL